D4wnstar/pf2e-wealth-calculator/README.md

 ### Other options

-`-c` or `--currency` followed by a number adds an arbitrary amount of gp to the calculation.
+`-c` or `--currency` followed by a number adds an arbitrary amount of gp to the calculation

 `-f` or `--format` prints helpful information on how correctly format the text file